• Case ID: #10

 The sting: When he passed away, the 'Merger Minefield' was triggered.
 His new wife, feeling vulnerable and pressured by her own biological daughter, exercised her legal right to 'revoke' the informal mutual understanding.
 She redirected the majority of the assets to her own lineage, leaving his biological children with nothing but a legal bill for forty thousand dollars.

-The 'Peacemaker' had not created a new family: he had created a decade of litigation.
+The 'Caretaker' had not created a new family: he had created a decade of litigation.
 His silence was the fuse that detonated the inheritance, turning siblings into litigants and his legacy into a cautionary tale of trust without transparency.

 • Clinical Mystery: Is your "Asset Protection" Trust actually a paper tiger?